How long do breast implants last?

 1. Select your surgeon with diligence.

 You should find a Plastic Surgeon that specializes in breast and body surgery for the finest results.
-After their name, they should have the credentials FRACS (Plas Surg).

 2. Return to exercise gradually following the surgery.